What is Stormwater?

 - Bacteria and other pathogens wash into swimming areas and create health hazards.

-- Debris – including plastic bags, six-pack rings, bottles, and cigarette butts, lids and bottle caps – washed into water bodies choke, suffocate or disable aquatic life.
+- Debris – including plastic bags, six-pack rings, bottles, cigarette butts, lids and bottle caps – washes into water bodies and injure aquatic life.

 - Household hazardous wastes (insecticides, pesticides, paint, solvents, used motor oil) poison aquatic life.

 - Land animals and people become sick or die from eating diseased fish and shellfish or ingesting polluted water.